dandelionn/scheduler/environment-config.md

 #### Going public

 For some reason I don't think it is possible to go public from DIGI rcs&rds networks, I played around with port forwarding but had no luck in accessing my website using the public IP and port number.
 I think that it is a good decision to give up on the raspberry pi here.
 Maybe it is a good idea to explore some hosting services..
+Update: I have explored available hosting services on the internet I have decided to rent a virtual private server for one year.
+The name of the vps provider is GWHOST and it is a new romanian company.
+Shared web hosting wasn't a good option for me because I needed to be able to install custom packages, for example mongodb.

 ## Decide what database you want to use